ThemezerNX/LayoutDocs/docs/guide/examples/custom-cursor/index.md

 ![](stock_animation_custom_colors.gif)

-### No Animation, Two Colors
+### Static

-This example disables the animation, but still shows two colors.
+This example disables the animation, but still shows the two colors.
-You need Two colors color.
+You need two colors.

 <!-- prettier-ignore -->
 !!!
 Warning